310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 You don’t have the time to look around for a God, so lemme make your life easier~♪

 Right then.
-Let me be honest with you—There are no such things as “myths”[^15] in this world.
+Let me be honest with you—There are no such things as “myths” in this world.[^5]
 {% endbubble %}

 {% bubble Chiaki mgnworried %}